-Examples of this meeting type include; First meeting between professionals, a sales pitch, etc.
+Examples of introduction meetings: first meeting between professionals, a sales pitch, etc.

 13. Issue Resolution Meetings

-Both parties are expected to engage in these meetings; however, the mode of engagement is dependent on the situation.
+Both parties are expected to engage in these meetings.
+But the mode of engagement is dependent on the situation.

 For example, a heated situation will require a structured method of engagement to ensure order throughout the meeting.
-Examples of this type of meeting include; support team escalation, contract negotiations, renewals, etc.
+Examples of this type of meeting: support team escalation, contract negotiations, renewals, etc.

 14. A Community of Practice Gatherings

 These types of meetings are more social than formal.
 Participants are there voluntarily because they’re interested in the meeting’s topic.
 An organizer opens the meeting and introduces a presenter if any.
 Participants are expected to engage at their convenience by asking questions and giving answers where necessary.